 During Stanford University’s annual commencement on 25 May 1903, professor Raymond Macdonald Alden stood to read a poem.
 It was an ode dedicated to the members of the class of 1903 who had died that month.
 Consolatio is a sobering reminder of how, not so long ago, the sudden death of young men and women was an all too common event.
-It is easy to forget the roll of deadly diseases—measles, mumps, diphtheria, typhoid, typhus—that we have since largely eradicated.
+It is easy to forget the roll of deadly diseases—measles, mumps, diphtheria, polio, typhoid, whooping cough, scarlet fever—that we have since largely eradicated.

 Consolatio has been digitized by the Internet Archive and is available online in a number of different formats.